nyc-crh/site/content/gallery/state-of-the-city.md

 - mayoral control
 - legislation
 questions:
-- What are Mayor Bloomberg’s criticisms of New York City school governance before mayoral control?
-Do you agree that mayoral control is the appropriate solution for these problems?
+- What were Mayor Bloomberg’s criticisms of New York City school governance before mayoral control?
+Do you agree that mayoral control was the appropriate solution for these problems?
 What other possible solutions come to mind?
 - Mayor Bloomberg made this speech in 2002.
 Today, more than 20 years later, what of his criticisms of NYC schools are still accurate?
 ---